Click to Skip Ad

 Action Mode

-Introduced with the iPhone 14, this video-capturing mode allows you to smoothly record a subject even if you’re in motion.
+Introduced with the iPhone 14, this video-capturing mode allows you to record a subject smoothly, even if you’re in motion.
 As the name implies, Action Mode only works if you’re in action.
-If you’re on a smooth walk, this mode isn’t the best option to record a video.
+If you’re on a smooth walk, this mode isn’t the best option for recording a video.

 To activate Action Mode on your iPhone, swipe to the Video mode in the Camera app and tap the person running in the upper right corner of the screen.